Blocktron17/OS-Configurator/README.md

-# OS-Configurator
+# Web Diagnostics tool
-OS-Configurator is an experamental multidistro settings application, that brings a variady of unique features to the application.
+Web Diagnostics tool is an experamental runtime environment designed for educational purposes only.
+This site is designed to help run and debug an html file within an iframe.